Are you the candidate we’ve been searching for?

 Vaccine Coordinator | Susquehanna County

 The Vaccine Coordinator is responsible for ensuring the vaccine cold chain and maintenance of inventory across health centers for all public and private vaccines.
 This role also assumes accountability for staff training in routine and emergency policies and procedures.

-As a Licensed Practical Nurse (LPN), the successful candidate must be prepared to function as a member of the health-care team by exercising sound nursing judgment based on preparation, knowledge, experience in nursing and competency.
-The LPN participates in the planning, implementation and evaluation of nursing care using focused assessment in settings where nursing takes place.
-The LPN works directly with primary and behavioral health care providers to room patients, collect preliminary visit information and test samples, maintain patient records, communicate with patients regarding basic medical procedures and assist in basic examinations.
+Secondarily, and as needed, the Vaccine Coordinator will function as a member of the health-care team by exercising sound nursing judgment based on preparation, knowledge, experience in nursing and competency.
+S/he will work directly with primary care and behavioral health providers to room patients, collect preliminary visit information and test samples, maintain patient records, communicate with patients regarding basic medical procedures and assist in basic examinations.

 Caring as a Community

 Hear what our employees love about working for a Community Health Center!

 Kristen Follert, MS | Director of Quality Assurance